Castcloud/Castcloud/README.md

 We are 3 bachelor computer science students from Narvik University College in Norway.
 We are working on this project as our bachelor thesis.
 We hope to have a specification ready for implementation in time for our graduation in the beginning of June 2014.
 We hope this API specification will help solve an issue that in our opinion have plagued and hampered further growth and user adoption of podcasts.

 ## Clients
 There are 2 client models intended for use with the API.
 Hybrid models are also possible.
-Both streaming and syncing are equal in functionality, however it is recommend implementing as much syncing as possible on your platform.
+Both streaming and syncing are equal in functionality, however it is recommend implementing as much syncing functionaity as possible on your platform.
 Syncing improves userexperience as the client has a local copy of the library state.
 This increases the clients speed and enables offline functionality.

 ### Synchronizing
-The primary part of creating a syncing client is making sure you have episodes, casts, events, labels and settings stored locally.
-Synchronisation of events and episodes can be optimized up using a sinceLast timestamp and correct filtering.
-As you see new events, and cast changes you will also need to do some local data maintenance like deleting events and episodes as they get deleted or unsubscribed to.
+The primary part of creating a syncing client is making sure you have `episodes`, `casts`, `events`, `labels` and `settings` stored locally.
+Synchronisation of `events` and `episodes` can be optimized up using a `since` timestamp and correct filtering.
+As you see new `events`, and `cast` changes you will also need to do some local data maintenance like deleting `events` and `episodes` as they get deleted or unsubscribed to.

 If you take the step up to a fully offline capable client, you will need to manage the related mediafiles locally.
 ### Streaming
 Streaming clients pull information constantly as required.
-The first part consists of casts (and labels if you want folders and sorting).
-And then pulling episodes depending on where the user wants to navigate.
+The first part consists of `casts` (and `labels` if you want folders and sorting).
+And then pulling `episodes` depending on where the user wants to navigate.

 ## Server
 There are some quite essensial server logic in some calls.
 This relates to how a server should limit the result dependant on inputparameters.
 This logic will be explain under Calls with a subheading of Server logic for each call.

 ### Crawling
 Crawling is a really important part of the servers responsibilities.
 As every client using the Castcloud api for all their podcast fetching, this is a heavy weight on the servers shoulders.
 The server should rutinely fetch all podcast feeds any user is subscribed too.
 The server should trottle itself  not to overload any servers delivering podcast feeds.
 It should also implement optimisations like PubSubHubbub to be as fast as it can.
-It needs to identify content and give it an episode id without causing duplication.
-Using the items GUID might mostly work, but writing a good crawler is [a never ending saga](http://inessential.com/2013/03/18/brians_stupid_feed_tricks "Brians stupid feed tricks").
+It needs to identify content and give it an `episode id` without causing duplication.
+Using the `items` `GUID` might mostly work, but writing a good crawler is [a never ending saga](http://inessential.com/2013/03/18/brians_stupid_feed_tricks "Brians stupid feed tricks").

-You will need to store all channel information in the feed for /library/cast and all data inside each item for the episodes related calls.
-When storing new episodes in the database after having crawled a feed, should you include the servers time (API server, not the database server) for when it got put in the database.
-This will be used when clients use the since filter in the /library/newepisodes call.
+You will need to store all `channel` information in the feed for `/library/cast` and all data inside each `item` for the `episodes` related calls.
+When storing new `episodes` in the database after having crawled a feed, should you include the servers time (API server, not the database server) for when it got put in the database.
+This will be used when clients use the `since` filter in the `/library/newepisodes` call.

 ## Calls
 This document will attempt to explain proper usage of the api.
 All functions are explained in an interactive documentation called swagger.
-This can be viewed at http://api.castcloud.org/utils/swagger-ui/ or on your own server instance after having recompiled the swagger documentation.
+This can be viewed at http://api.castcloud.org/utils/swagger-ui/ or run on your own server instance after having recompiled the swagger documentation.

 To recompile the swagger documentation:
 ```Shell